AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## 2. Uploading RAP3

 This step requires section 1 to be finished successfully.
+It also requires you to have the complet RAP3 web-application available.

-I followed the instructions on https://docs.bitnami.com/azure/faq/\#how-to-upload-files-to-the-server-with-sftp to upload the RAP3 source code from my laptop onto the server.
+I followed the instructions on [https://docs.bitnami.com/azure/faq/\#how-to-upload-files-to-the-server-with-sftp](https://docs.bitnami.com/azure/faq/#how-to-upload-files-to-the-server-with-sftp) to upload the RAP3 web-application from my laptop onto the server.
+I put it on /home/bitnami/htdocs, which is the location of web-applications on this particular configuration. \(On vanilla Linux this would be on /var/www, I guess\).

+You can test whether this is successful by browsing to `52.174.4.78/RAP3/`

 ## 3. Installing Haskell